Clubnight format varies depending on how many people turn up. We generally play a variation of a couple of formats:

 Whoever has the highest score (or the first to reach the score if tied) is the winner.

-The losing pair place their pegs at the back of the waiting queue for the next court DOWN (or the same court if they are on court 4).
+Move the losing pair to the waiting queue for the next court DOWN (or to the back of the same court queue if already at the bottom)